-19th Century Raw Baltic Amber Nugget Strand/Necklace 1
+19th Century Raw Baltic Amber Nugget Strand/Necklace from Tibet 1

 - 19th - early 20th century Raw Natural Baltic Amber Nuggets